Meet Our Team

 Sr. Director, Learning Research and Accessibility

 Dr. Tania Heap is the Sr. Director of Learning Research and Accessibility based in the Division of Strategic Educational Alliances (SEA) at the University of North Texas (UNT).
 She has been involved in digital learning initiatives in different capacities for 20 years.
-Her background is in practice-based research in learning technology, design and methods in educational research with human participants, digital accessibility and Universal Design for Learning, scholarship of teaching and learning (SoTL), and instructional design for high-enrollment online classes and MOOCs.
+Her background is in practice-based research in learning technology, design and methods in educational research with human participants, digital accessibility and Universal Design for Learning, scholarship of teaching and learning (SoTL), and instructional design for high-enrollment and self-directed online classes.

 Michelle Singh, Ph.D.